evkx/evkx.github.io/content/models/lexus/rz/RZ_450e/_index.md

 ### Onboard charger

-For level 1 and level 2 AC charging, the standard onboard charger supports up to 6,6KW charging.
+For level 1 and level 2 AC charging, the standard onboard charger supports up to 6,6 KW charging.
 As a result, you can charge the battery 0-100% from home in about 9 hours and 41 minutes.
-You can also select an optional onboard charger that supports up to 11KW charging.
+You can also select an optional onboard charger that supports up to 11 KW charging.
 As a result, you can charge the battery 0-100% from home in about 5 hours and 49 minutes.

 {{< sitefiguresized thumb="models/lexus/rz/rz_450e/charging_1_st.jpg" title="Lexus RZ 450e" width="3000" height="1999"  >}}